CigarsSmoker/Clone/How-to-create-rules-which-apply-everywhere,-on-all-web-sites.md

     * youtube.com frame allow
     * googlevideo.com * allow

 If you know beforehand which domains you want to trust everywhere, you can enter the rules directly in the _My rules_ pane in the dashboard.
-A rule which applies on all site would look like this:
+A rule which applies on all sites would look like this:

     * ajax.googleapis.com * allow